 We’ve been going gangbusters on our master bathroom and it’s been so fun to see it start looking like what could be a bathroom!
 Goodbye empty closet space!
 It’s week 2 of the Jeffrey Court Renovation Challenge!
 Since Keith has primarily been doing electrical, a little wall building and behind-the-scenes stuff, this week I’m sharing tips for designing a master bath.
 Let’s face it, I don’t have a clue how to do electrical or HVAC so I’m leaving that to Keith.
+He’s looking into Geothermal Heating and Air and similar systems, so he’ll be the one in charge.
+Need to replace your ac unit?
+Visit the site.
+For additional HVAC guidance contact AirMAX Heating & Air.

 There are a few important questions you need to ask yourself before you get to building, so let’s go over that first.